davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 **Crown**.
 Pressing the crown button is like a Home button, it brings you back to your clock face.
 Press the crown for 3 seconds to restart or turn off the watch.

 **Assistant**.
 A major benefit of a Pixel Watch is having the Google Assistant right there on your wrist.
 To the right of the crown is a button just for the Assistant.
 Press it and hold, then talk.
+I often use it check the weather or set reminders: "remind me to take a pill at 2pm."

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698514740989/172f26ee-d3c0-4bc5-8096-4ddc7be13f56.jpeg align="center")